quasarframework/quasar-ui-qcalendar/README.md

 ## Important Release Notes

 v4.0.0
-- QCalendar v4.x lives in the **next** branch.
-This may change at some point in the future before the next major release.
+- QCalendar v4.x (alpha/beta) lives in the **next** branch.
+This will change at some point in the future when v4.0.0 release is available.
 - Be sure to read the [documentation](https://qcalendar.netlify.app/)
 ---